trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

         - Everything after the '-' character -> Song
 5. Store each post in a .json file format

-This process may not gather 100% of songs but in our case this should be fine because 'most' songs are gathered.
+This process may not gather 100% of the songs but in our case, this should be fine because 'most' songs are gathered.

 Next, since we have the artist and song name, through the Spotify API we can gather song data on these songs.
 The data points are:
 - Danceability